-After completing the Part B section, you will need to send in all medical records, receipts and itemized bills related to your injury with the form to the Virginia Workers’ Compensation Commission.
+After completing the Claim Form, you will need to send it to the Workers’ Compensation Commission along with all medical records, receipts and itemized bills related to your injury that support your requests.
 If there is any form that you cannot get from a doctor, you can file a subpoena against the medical provider through the Commission by paying a $12.00 (money order) fee.

-Filling out the Virginia Worker’s Claim for Benefits form will allow you to obtain compensation and reimbursement for the accident.
+Filling out the Virginia Worker’s Claim Form will allow you to obtain compensation and reimbursement for the accident.
 If you have any problems filling out the form, getting advice from our workers’ compensation attorneys can make the process easier.

 In this presentation, we will explain how to fill out a Claim for Benefits form for a workers compensation claim.